Sanok: Geography

 The city of Sanok is the capital of Sanok County in the Subcarpathian Voivodeship in Poland.
-Previously, it was in the Krosno Voivodeship (1975–1998) and in the Ruthenian Voivodeship (1340–1772), which was part of the Red Ruthenia region, and in wider sense, of the Lesser Poland Province of the Polish Crown (not of Lesser Poland proper).
+Previously, it was in the Krosno Voivodeship (1975–1998) and in the Ruthenian Voivodeship (1340–1772), which was part of the Cherven Cities/Red Ruthenia region, and in wider sense, of the Lesser Poland Province (not of Lesser Poland proper).
 Historically, it was part of the Land of Sanok.

 This historic city is situated on the San River at the foot of Castle Hill in the Lesser Poland (Małopolska) region.
 It lies in a wooded, hilly area near the national road number 28, which runs along southern Poland, from Ustrzyki Dolne to Wadowice (340 km away).
 It is located in the heartland of the Pogórze Bukowskie part of Doły (Pits), and its average elevation is 300 m above sea level, although there are some hills located within the confines of the city.

 Sanok is located on the bank of the river San.
 The area surrounding mountain range stretches between the Wisłok, Osława and San Rivers in the Salt Mountains (Central Beskidian Piedmont), in the inland with temperateness climate.
 The hills of the Bieszczady mountain range are typical for this countryside.
 Sanok County is bordered by Krosno County to the west, Brzozów County to the north, Przemyśl County to the north-east and Lesko County to the east.
 It also borders Slovakia to the south.

 Before World War II, the Oslawa and San Rivers line was designated the wild frontier between Poles and Lemkos.

 The city is a member of Carpathian Euroregion, which is designed to bring together the people who inhabit the region of the Carpathian Mountains and to facilitate their cooperation in the fields of science, culture, education, trade, tourism and economy.

 History

+Middle Ages

 In 981, Sanok along with several other Cherven gords, then inhabited by the Slavic tribe of Lendians, was made a part of Red Ruthenia, when Vladimir I of Kiev invaded the area and took it over from Poland.
 In 1018, the settlement along with the surrounding region returned to Poland, and in 1031, was again recaptured by Rus'.
 In 1339, the town was given the Magdeburg law by Boleslaw-Yuri II of Galicia.

 Sanok was mentioned in the Ruthenian Hypatian Codex chronicle, where one can read that in the year 1150: The Hungarian King Géza II of Hungary crossed the mountains and seized the stronghold of Sanok with its governor as well as many villages in the Przemyśl area.
 The same chronicle refers to Sanok twice more, stating that in 1205 it was the meeting place of a Ruthenian princess Anna and a Hungarian king, and that in 1231 a Ruthenian prince made an expedition to "Sanok - Hungarian Gate".